Slow Cooker Refried Beans – Fat-Free and Low-Sodium

 - Significantly better on the budget.

-- Freezes so that you always have it on hand.
+- Freezes well so that you always have it on hand.

 What are you waiting for?
-I’m never looking back.
+I’m never looking back from slow cooker refried beans.

 - 1 medium to large yellow onion, diced